Sony Ericsson Xperia Arc review

 15th Apr 2011

+Well, that's true.
+New batteries never perform at their full capacity.
 It takes a few cycles of full charge / full discharge before they reach their full potential.

 Reviewed by Ryan from London on 14th Apr 2011

 Great phone but awful battery life..... got mine brand new, charged it as per instructions and it did not even last a day with average usage and alot of apps switched off.
 Hate to think what it will be like in 18 months..... phone itself is great